Benjamin-chidera/Benjamin-chidera/README.md

-You can out my twitter at https://twitter.com/BenjaminChide14 or my instagram at https://instagram.com/benjamin_c.dev?igshid=MzMyNGUyNmU2YQ==.
+You can check out my twitter at https://twitter.com/BenjaminChide14 or my instagram at https://instagram.com/benjamin_c.dev?igshid=MzMyNGUyNmU2YQ==.